pachuco/ogg-winmm/doc/readme.txt

 Other things:
 - Apparently, win95-era games did stupid things(like states shared between threads) with then-nonfunctional various parts of the API.
 Watch out for RESUME.
+- Oops!
+Winmm is treated as "known dll" in win9x and is not loaded from app folder.
+Executable must be patched.

 Questions
 - Do data tracks in the middle of CD affect total track count?
 What about playback times of tracks after?